jograjsidhu/nebula/README.md

 Nebula uses elliptic curve Diffie-Hellman key exchange, and AES-256-GCM in its default configuration.

-Nebula was created to provide a mechanism for groups hosts to communicate securely, even across the internet, while enabling expressive firewall definitions similar in style to cloud security groups.
+Nebula was created to provide a mechanism for group hosts to communicate securely, even across the internet, while enabling expressive firewall definitions similar in style to cloud security groups.

 ## Getting started (quickly)